Fulbright Visiting Scholar Program (Junior and Senior Researchers)

 - Demonstrate sufficient English-language proficiency to conduct research in the US (not necessary to submit a TOEFL score)

-- Have contacted or identified a potential research partner or institution in the US (not necessary to hold a letter of invitation yet)
+- Have contacted or identified a potential research partner or institution in the US (not necessary to hold a letter of invitation at time of application)

 - Have plans to complete and publish their research upon the completion of the program

-The minimum period for an award is three (3) months, the maximum period is six (6) months.
-The grants are for scholars who will begin their work in the United States starting in September at earliest or January at the latest, and the project should end before May at the latest for 2017-2018 Academic Year.
+The minimum period for an award is four (4) months, the maximum period is six (6) months.
+The grants are for scholars who will begin their work in the United States starting in July at earliest, and the project should end before December 30 at the latest for 2018-2019 Academic Year.

 Grants will provide a monthly stipend; a direct-flight, round-trip economy-class air ticket; professional and settling-in allowance; qualifying university lab and research fees, as necessary.
 No dependent support will be available.